liamgrieve69/ctf-writeups/thm/phishing_emils_1/README.md

 ```
 support@teckbe.com
 ```
-3. What is the sender's email?
+3. What is the subject line?

 ```
 Order Placed : Your Order ID OD2321657089291 Placed Successfully